cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 - artifacts are store in an S3 bucket and passed to the next stage

 #### Troubleshooting
-- can use events for pipelin failures
+- can use events for pipeline failures
 - ensure the IAM service role has permissions to perform the actions
 - CloudTrail can be used to audit API calls